Real Estate Buying Negotiation Strategies

 Know up front the Negotiating Guidelines that your Realtor follows

 Make sure you discuss and have a plan about adequate preparations.
 I recommend doing this in advance, like a trial run if you will, so you are comfortable with the process.
 This will also define your communication process with your agent, and prospective seller.
 To have an effective negotiation will depend upon you and the seller maintaining effective communications.
 If you don’t prepare in advance you are worrying about substance and neglecting the relationship.

 Adding Emotions to the Negotiation Process

 In my opinion in or to succeed at the highest level you need a plan and excellent communication with ALL parties.
 Before you even put in an offer, the 1st communication should be with the listing agent.
-Not all agents are easy to work with or knowledgeable in Real Estate Sales, so you should know that upfront.
-More importantly, is ask lots of “What If” questions to verify the agent you are working with is the right fit.
+Not all agent are easy or knowledgeable in Real Estate Sales, so you should know that up front.
+More importantly is ask lots of “What If” questions to verify the agent you are working with is the right fit.
 It’s also a great way to test their knowledge.

 Help me Find my Perfect Dream Home!

 Tell me what you’re looking for in your new Dream Home…I can help you find the newest and best homes on the market.